react-everywhere/re-start/README.md

 ###Selecting the right branch:
  - <b>master</b> : As the name says, it is and it'll always be the combination of all other branches, targeting all the possible platforms.
  - <b>web</b> : If you are want a simple app(authenticating your users, displaying some data from remote sources and some process which is not very complex) and want it on android, iOS and web.
 This branch is what you need.
- - <b>web-redux</b> :If you wan to utilize the power of redux(i.e. you want to have complete control over your app's state and  don't want your app to be complex), this is what you are looking for.<br/>
+ - <b>web-redux</b> :If you want to utilize the power of redux(i.e. you want to have complete control over your app's state and  don't want your app to be complex), this is what you are looking for.<br/>
 <b> P.S.</b> : As of now master and web-redux are at exact same stage.